 Volunteers are encouraged to share with us any personal limitations they have so that we can give them safe and comfortable tasks to do.
 For example: fear of heights, heavy lifting, etc. Safety is top priority on the job site and every volunteer must participate in our safety orientation before working.
 The orientation is done on site the morning of the volunteer shift.

 Did you know that you can help a local hardworking family in need of affordable homeownership without picking up a hammer?

 Become a BINGO VOLUNTEER and raise $450 per shift, which 100% of proceeds go towards helping serve more families in Kingston & Area every year.

 This past year we raised over $6000 through bingo alone – help us break our record!

 Each shift is two hours long and commitment is about once a month.

 If you feel your expertise is best directed to behind the scenes work please consider joining one of Habitat For Humanity Kingston Limestone Region’s Committees.
 There are a number of different committees that you can join.
 Please take a look through the list and see which one would be best for you.

-The Family Resource Committee (FRC) serves as a liaison between the Habitat Kingston affiliate and the homeowner partner families, with the goal of learning more about the homeowners, and continuously improving its program.
-It welcomes the new families and provides a mutual support system, homeowner education opportunities and a forum for discussion regarding homeownership and relevant policies and procedures.
+Family Services operates as a liaison between the Habitat Kingston affiliate and the homeowner partner families, with the goal of learning more about the homeowners, and continuously improving its program.
+Family Services welcomes the new families and provides a mutual support system, homeowner education opportunities and a forum for discussion regarding homeownership and relevant policies and procedures.